symfony/symfony-docs/quick_tour/the_big_picture.rst

         return $collection;

-The first few lines of the routing configuration file define which code to call when the user requests the "``/``" resource.
+The first few lines of the routing configuration file define the code called when the user requests the "``/``" resource.
 More interesting is the last part, which imports another routing configuration file that reads as follows:

 .. configuration-block::